Allergy Blood Testing

 - My allergy test was negative, but I continue to have symptoms.
 What else could it be?

 You could have an allergy-like condition that is not mediated by IgE for which there are no specific laboratory tests.
 You might have a genetic hypersensitivity problem, such as sensitivity to gluten with celiac disease or have an enzyme deficiency, such as a lactase deficiency causing lactose intolerance.
-Or it could be another disease that is causing allergy-like symptoms.
+It could also be another disease that is causing allergy-like symptoms.
 It is important to investigate your individual situation with your healthcare provider's assistance.
-Test results alone cannot diagnose allergies.
+Test results alone cannot diagnose allergies but rather confirm a diagnosis when circumstances suggest an allergy is likely.
 Results from any type of allergy test have to be interpreted along with your medical history by a healthcare practitioner who is trained to diagnose allergies specifically.

 - My allergy symptoms are generally mild.
 How serious is this really?